eyelid problems blepharoplasty

 What are eyelid problems?

 The skin of the eyelids contains loose connective tissue, which can sag over the years.
-Eyelid problems therefore include age-related dermatochalasis in the upper eyelid but also eyelid malpositions (outwardly or inwardly turned lower lids) or neoplasms.
-Eyelid problems are not only aesthetic problems, but can lead to an increased or reduced flow of tears, or even restrict your field of vision.
+Eyelid problems, therefore, include age-related dermatochalasis in the upper eyelid but also eyelid malpositions (outwardly or inwardly turned lower lids) or neoplasms.

 Learn more about eyelid problems (chalazion, etc.) in this 3-minute video: